dqops/dqo/docs/examples/data-availability/table-availability.md

 # Table availability

+## Overview

-The following examples shows how to verify the availability of a table in the database using a simple row count.
+The following example shows how to verify the availability of a table in the database using a simple row count.

 **PROBLEM**